voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

 -----------------------

-Object detections stored in |Detections| may also be given attributes, which should be stored in the
+Object detections stored in |Detections| may also be given attributes, which can be stored in the
 :attr:`attributes <fiftyone.core.labels.Detection.attributes>` attribute of
 each |Detection|; this field is a dictionary mapping attribute names to
 |Attribute| instances, which contain the